 LED stands for "light-emitting diode," and it's the most common type of TV display.
 The panel itself is referred to as an LCD one, and it's an array of pixels that create the final image you see after a backlight shines through them.
 With an LED display, every pixel is lit up when used — even when there are black or dark colors on the TV.

 ULED is an evolution of LED screen technology and stands for "Ultra Light Emitting Diode."
 It's a type of screen technology used specifically by Hisense, with the main benefit over LED being how the screen is illuminated.
 ULED screens offer great local dimming, which translates to less light bleeding/halo effects when there's a bright image on a dark background.
 ULED also gives you a wider color gamut for a more vibrant overall image, along with smoother animations.
 The Hisense H9G Quantum isn't lagging with its 120Hz refresh rate but can also mimic 240Hz playback thanks to its Motion Rate 240 feature.

 As for OLED, this is the highest-end and most expensive type of TV display currently available.
 OLED (or "organic light-emitting diode") panels don't require a backlight for the pixels to create the image you see, seeing how OLED pixels can produce color and light independently.
 Compared to an LED, the biggest benefits of an OLED panel are more vibrant colors and deeper blacks.

 Since the pixels of an OLED TV work individually, the entire screen doesn't light up for every image you see.
 So, if you're watching something with a lot of black colors, those pixels in the black area are actually turned off — making your content much more engaging and lifelike.
-HOWEVER, OLED TV panels are extremely expensive to make, which is why the Sony A8H costs as much as it does.
+HOWEVER, OLED TV panels are costly to make, which is why the Sony A8H costs as much as it does.